-Levente (Levi) Timar is a Fellow at Motu Economic and Public Policy Research.
+Levente (Levi) Timar was a Fellow at Motu Research.

 His research areas include environmental economics and the economics of natural hazards, with a particular interest in responses to environmental policies and extreme events.